 Organic LED (OLED) screens deliver outstanding image quality, brightness, and contrast by using organic compounds to emit visible light.
-These displays are light and thin and allow for higher contrast ratios.
-This technology has been around for a few years and has rapidly taken over the TV market.
+These displays are light and thin and allow for extremely wide and accurate colors, incredible brightness, and the contrast ratios available.
+OLED technology has been around for a few years and has rapidly taken over the TV market.

 You can find these screens on laptops, too, making for an interesting choice if you want stunning visuals on the go.
-Here, we selected some of the best OLED laptops with outstanding visuals now on the market.
-The tops the list because of its display of bright, bold colors.
+Here, we selected some of the best OLED laptops with outstanding displays now on the market.
+The tops the list because of its display of bright, bold colors, but it’s not the only great option.
 If display quality is indeed important, one of these laptops should be ideal.

-Why you should pick this: The XPS 15 is already an awesome laptop, but the OLED display takes it to a whole new level.
+Why you should buy this: The XPS 15 is already an awesome laptop, but the OLED display takes it to a whole new level.

 Who’s it for: Video editors, photographers, and content creators.